Na Muang Waterfall Koh Samui – Family Guide & Tips 2026

 Is Na Muang Waterfall free?

 Yes.
-Entry to both Na Muang 1 and Na Muang 2 is free.
-Only parking costs 20 THB (about $0.55 / €0.50).
+Entry to Na Muang Waterfall 1 and Na Muang Waterfall 2 is completely free.
+The only cost is parking, which is 20 THB (roughly $0.55 or 0.50 EUR).
+No tickets are needed.

 What is the difference between Na Muang Waterfall 1 and 2?

-Is the Na Muang Waterfall worth it?
+Is Na Muang Waterfall Koh Samui worth it?

 Lulu

-If you have any questions, leave a comment or send me an email.
-I’d love to hear from you!
+If you ever have questions, just leave a comment or send me an email!

 Leave a Reply